 Retail waste is an issue for every store owner, regardless of what you sell.
-Reducing retail waste is not only beneficial for the environment, but can also help foster goodwill with customers.
-Many of today’s shoppers want to buy from stores that reflect their eco-friendly values, and your retail space can easily become the eco-friendly store your shoppers are looking for.
-Follow the steps below to reduce waste and go green at your store today.
+Reducing retail waste is not only beneficial for the environment but can also help foster goodwill with customers.
+Many of today’s shoppers want to buy from stores that reflect their environmental values, and your retail space can easily become the eco-friendly store your shoppers are looking for.
+Follow the steps below to reduce waste, and go green at your store today.

 Recycling is the obvious first step to reducing retail waste.
 However, going green is about more than simply hiring a recycling service.
 There are many other strategies your store can use to recycle more and waste less.

 Using a compactor not only reduces waste but also greatly increases the sustainability of retail waste disposal and recycling, as Lane Powell, new business development manager for Harmony Enterprises, explains:

 “Compacting helps the environment by using less waste bags (indoor waste), reducing the required number of waste hauler pulls per month (thus lowering carbon emissions) and requiring less space in landfills that are already burdened by an overflow of waste.”

 If you run a relatively large store, a trash compactor might be just what you need to both reduce your waste and lower disposal costs.
 Check with your current hauler to see what kinds of compactors they offer.
 A few different types to consider include:

 Packaging materials make up a large percentage of the retail waste stream.
 In fact, despite major strides in reduction, packaging still accounts for nearly one-third of all U.S. municipal waste.
 This makes reducing the amount you use a key factor in creating an eco-friendly retail environment.